GodswillUmoh/Multiple_Linear_Regression_Coding/README.md

 You are hired as a data scientist to evaluate the correlation among the features used by 50 startups company.
 Create a model to determine whether the expenditure on the variables amounted to profit.
 The table contains the dataset for the 50 startups

 # Building_Multiple_Linear_Regression_Model
-> Note: The Dataset used here was got from SuperDataScience Training on Machine Learning.
+> Note: The Dataset used here was got from SuperDataScience dataset on Machine Learning.
 > The First Seven records of the Sample Dataset is displaced below for insight into the data

 ## The Dataset: It contains 50 Startups, displaying their expenditure in different areas as seen in the table.